ebebbington/context-finder/README.md

 * Install the package from the NPM library

 	`npm i --save context-finder` in your project root, or where your configuration files reside.
-This will create some files and folders:

-* `node_modules`
-	* Contains the `context-finder` package.
-This directory can be ignored by Git

-* `package.json`
-	* Contains the dependencies of the project e.g. the `--save` flag in `npm i` saves that package into the dependencies, so if you ever remove the `node_modules` folder, running `npm i` will install all dependencies.
-This file **does** need to be tracked by Git

-* `package-lock.json`
-	* This file can be ignored by Git
+	You will need to add `node_modules` and `package-lock.json` to your `gitignore` file, then track `package.json`

 ### How To Run